 Aggregation and Allocation

-We may combine (‘aggregate’) a transaction for you with our own orders and orders of other clients.
+We may combine (‘aggregate’) your orders with those of other clients.
+Please note that when we operate in this manner, this is purely to assist in the execution of your order.
 The effect of aggregation may on some occasions work to your disadvantage.

-Research analysts in the Investment Management Division are prohibited from managing their own accounts, although they may hold stock in the companies they research as a result of the decisions of the Account Executives to whom they have delegated the management of their portfolio, or for historical reasons.
+Research analysts can manage their own personal accounts and they may hold stock in the companies they research, however they are prohibited from dealing against their own recommendations.
+They may also hold stock in the companies they research as a result of the decisions of an investment manager when they are using discretionary portfolio management services, or for historical reasons.

 If there is no other way of managing a conflict, or where the measures in place do not sufficiently protect your interests as a client, the conflict will be disclosed to allow you to make an informed decision on whether to continue using our service in the situation concerned.